-The Alaska Airlines ESA Policy is all good news for people wanting to travel with their Emotional Support Animal or Psychiatric Service Animal.
-The best news?
-Your ESA will be able to travel with you free of charge!
+The Alaska Airlines ESA Policy has a new update for people wanting to travel with their Emotional Support Animal.

-Alaska Airlines ESA policy has tightened the airline’s pet policy on allowing Emotional Support Animals and Psychiatric Service Animals.
-While the Alaska Airlines ESA policy is a lot more strict, it’s important to note that their pet fee is fairly cheap, with a charge of $100 per pet per trip.
+Alaska Airlines ESA policy has tightened the airline’s pet policy on allowing Emotional Support Animals.
+While the Alaska Airlines ESA policy is a lot more strict, it’s important to note that their fee for pets and emotional support animals is fairly cheap, with a charge of $100 per pet per trip.

 A List of ESAs That are Permitted on Alaska Airlines